The Essential Role of SOC Analysts in Modern Cybersecurity

 - Collaborating with other security teams to coordinate comprehensive security efforts

-In large organizations, SOC analysts may evaluate thousands of alerts daily, with research showing that typical investigations take 15-40 minutes per alert, making efficient triage a critical skill.
+Research shows typical investigations consume 15-40 minutes per alert.
 This significant time investment per alert creates substantial challenges when dealing with high alert volumes, often leading to backlogs and potential security gaps.

 The Alert Investigation Process